swipe-org/swipe/README.md

 ##1.
 Introduction

-Swipe is a domain-specific, declarative language for non-developers (such as designers, animators, illustrators, musicians, videographers and comic writers) to create interactive documents (books and presentations) that contains photos, videos, vector graphics, animations, voices, musics and sound effects, which will be consumed on touch-enabled devices (such as smartphones, tablets and touch-enabled set-top-boxes).
+Swipe is a domain-specific, declarative language for non-developers (such as designers, animators, illustrators, musicians, videographers and comic writers) to create media-rich documents (books and presentations) that contains photos, videos, vector graphics, animations, voices, musics and sound effects, which will be consumed on touch-enabled devices (such as smartphones, tablets and touch-enabled set-top-boxes).

 Since the introduction of iPhone, the capability of those mobile devices advanced significantly with faster CPU/GPU, a large amount memory and various sensors, but taking a full advantage of those capability is not easy.

-While "Native programming" (such as in Objective-C, Swift, Java, and etc.) gives the best possible performance and the user experience, the development cost is very expensive, and supporting multiple devices is a nightmare.
+While the "native programming" (such as in Objective-C, Swift, Java, and etc.) gives the best possible performance and the user experience, the development cost is very expensive, and supporting multiple devices is a nightmare.

 Using a "cross-platform development environment", such as Unity, Coco3D, Corona and Flash has some advantages over native programming, but it still requires a "procedural programming", which only skilled developers are able to do.